tenrikut/sodap-mono/README.md

 ### 🌟 Overview

-SoDap is a decentralized shopping platform powered by Solana blockchain.
-It aims to revolutionize in-store shopping by providing secure, transparent, and efficient shopping experiences for end users, store owners.
+SoDap is a decentralized shopping platform powered by the Solana blockchain.
+It aims to revolutionize in-store shopping by providing secure, transparent, and efficient shopping experiences for both customers and store owners through blockchain-based payment processing and store management.

 <div align="center">
   <img src="public/sodap-architecture.jpg" alt="  SoDap Architecture" width="800" style="border-radius: 10px;">